HAS explained: 9 core components, how JAKIM audits and grades it (A-D), MYeHALAL digital requirements, and the most common implementation failures.

 Key takeaways:

-Explore how TAQYID helps you build and maintain a Level 3 HAS →
+Explore how TAQYID helps you build and maintain a high-graded HAS

 HAS (Halal Assurance System) and IHCS (Internal Halal Control System) are both MHMS 2020 frameworks for halal compliance management, but they differ in scope and applicability.
 HAS is the full management system required by medium and large organisations — it includes a formal JKHD structure, comprehensive documented procedures, management review requirements, and the full internal audit cycle.
 IHCS is a simplified framework for micro and small enterprises, covering core internal controls without the full management system requirements.
 The underlying principle — systematic, documented, continuous compliance — is identical in both.
 See our IHCS vs HAS comparison to determine which applies.

-For a mid-sized food manufacturer building a HAS for the first time, reaching Level 2 maturity — fully documented and implemented — typically takes 4 to 8 months.
-This assumes dedicated resource allocation from the Halal Executive and engagement from top management.
-Reaching Level 3 maturity — demonstrably effective across a full audit cycle — requires an additional 6-12 months of operational experience with the system.
+For a mid-sized food manufacturer building a HAS for the first time, reaching a fully documented and implemented state takes meaningful dedicated effort — sustained resource allocation from the Halal Executive and engagement from top management.
+Demonstrating that the system is effective across a full audit cycle, and earning a higher JAKIM grade as a result, takes longer still and depends on sustained operational experience with the system.
 Organisations with existing ISO 9001 or HACCP systems typically complete implementation faster, as document control, internal audit, and management review foundations already exist.

 No. ISO 9001 and HACCP address quality and food safety respectively — they do not address halal-specific requirements.
 However, an organisation with a functioning ISO 9001 system has strong foundations for HAS implementation: document control structures, internal audit processes, and management review mechanisms are directly transferable.
 The halal-specific components — JKHD composition, HCPs, halal supplier certificate verification, and Sertu procedures — must be built as an additional layer on top of existing quality management infrastructure.